 Company crisis: Managers & Turnaround

 We interviewed Giuseppe Falcone, Executive with a solid experience in the management of special situations.
-He worked with Duke&Kay in corporate restructuring projects and he explains us how to move around in complexity.
+He worked with Duke&Kay in corporate restructuring projects and he explains us how to act in the midst of complexity.

 What are the characteristics of a turnaround manager?

-Special attention to sharing information, objectives and planning with the Turnaround Team.
+Special attention to sharing information, goals and planning with the Turnaround Team.

 The Team includes not only “change managers”, but also external professionals such as law and tax firms, “Asseveratori”, experts, financial advisors and, above all, auditing firms, corporate bodies and the personal network of the Team driving change.

 The continuous discussion with several “actors” helps to identify the best practices to solve business problems which, although they are recurrent in distressed companies (ex. liquidity), have specific features that may be different in each proceeding.